openshift/enhancements/enhancements/update/update-status-api.md

 There are three reasons why we are not pursuing this approach now

 1. Our users see the update as a special, high-importance operation.
-From the OCP architecture point of view, it is just a slightly special case of cluster reconciliation (which makes "update" a vaguely defined term).
+From the OCP architecture point of view, it is just a slightly special case of cluster reconciliation (which makes "update" a vaguely defined term -- is MCO rebooting a `Node` after a `MachineConfig` change an "update"?
+From the MCO point of view, it is no different from any other configuration change.
+But a typical user would not consider that operation to be an "update" when a version change is not involved).
 Therefore, we (OpenShift developers) traditionally tended to expose the state of the system in a form that is very close to its architecture model.
 However, we are receiving feedback that our users' mental model of the system is different and closer to traditional monolithic systems.
 They expect high-level concepts (like "update" or "control plane") to be reported at this level rather than knowing it is really a distributed system of loosely coupled parts, each of which owns and reports its state.
-1. While we know the features offered by the Status API (and UXes consuming it) are useful and appreciated by the users (validated through the client-based prototype), the actual business value of the more general system is not entirely clear and would need to be validated.
+1. Because we validated the ideas through the client-based prototype, we are confident the features offered by the Status API (and UXes consuming it) are useful and appreciated by the users.
+The actual business value of the more general system is not entirely clear and would need to be validated.
 We would need to discover what the users actually want and need and pretty much start from scratch, delaying delivery of the features that we know are useful now.
 The feedback on Status API concepts can be helpful to inform the design of the cluster health reporting system.
-For example, we may want to reuse the concept of "insights" or the concept of "informers" based on its success in the Status API.
+For example, we could reuse the concept of insights or the concept of informers based on its success in the Status API.
 1. Lastly, the general system would likely lack the notion of "progress" useful for monitoring the update, even if all components are healthy.
 If we treat the update as a slightly special reconciliation case and nothing more, there is no notion of progress of the high-level concept of "cluster version," just an idea of pending changes of smaller components.

 ## Infrastructure Needed [optional]